✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 • Has enough consecutive weeks of PRSI (Pay Related Social Insurance) contributions.

-But who is a relevant parent?
+How to identify if your employee is a relevant parent?

 In the case of adoption, the spouse of the adoptive mother, the sole male adoptive parent, or the chosen parent in same-sex adoptive couples will be considered the relevant parent.

-4 FAQs on Paternity Benefit Applications
+5 FAQs on Irish Paternity Benefit Applications

 Below are the answers to some common questions about applying for Paternity Benefit:

-The standard payment for Paternity Benefit is a weekly rate of €262.
-This rate will increase if you have dependants and meet additional requirements.
+From January 2025 onwards, Paternity Benefit is paid at a standard weekly rate of €289.
+This rate will increase if your employees have dependants and meet additional requirements.

-The payment of Paternity Benefit is usually paid straight into either your bank account or building society account.
+The Paternity Benefit is usually paid directly into your bank or building society account.
+Employees can also opt to have it paid directly to you.

 • Working Family Benefit